-Drop: The act of officially withdrawing from a particular course.
-It is the student's responsibility to withdraw from the course by the appropriate date.
+Drop: The act of officially withdrawing from a particular course without penalty before a specified date.
+See calendar in this catalog for "Last Day to Withdraw."
+It is the student's responsibility to drop a course by the date published.